 Home Buying Readiness Checklist

-A straightforward way to see where you stand — financially, practically, and personally — before you start the mortgage process.
+Use this home buying readiness checklist to see where you stand financially, practically, and personally before you start the mortgage process.

-This checklist covers the areas that matter most.
 Work through each section honestly.
 You don't need to check every box to move forward, but knowing where you have gaps helps you plan smarter and avoid surprises.
+Most buyers find that going through a home buying readiness checklist like this one surfaces one or two things worth addressing before they apply.

 Financial Foundation

-These are the building blocks lenders look at.
-Knowing where you stand here tells you a lot about how ready you are.
+These are the building blocks lenders look at when assessing your financial readiness for homeownership.
+Knowing where you stand here tells you a lot about how prepared you are.

 Down Payment and Savings